jerinsunny/stm32_vglitch/index.md

 Every system has components designed to specifically maintain the its operating voltage at the appropriate levels, such as decoupling capacitors.
 One of the challenges/requirement with this method is to modify/tamper  the hardware circuitry in order to overcome the protection offered by these components.
 This includes removal of some components, replacing with custom components, as well as selecting the glitch injection point.

 We have used VCAP_1 as glitch injection point.
 The decoupling capacitors were replaced, which would increase the impact  of our glitch on the target.
-A custom glitch injection circuit consisting of capacitors, resistors and mosfet, the values of which were finalized after multiple trials were used to inject the glitch to the injection point.
+A custom glitch injection circuit consisting of capacitors, resistors and MOSFETs was created to ensure precise glitch injection.
+Each component was carefully chosen following comprehensive research to ensure the circuit delivers the desired glitch reliably.

-We have used `Teensy` board to develop our glitcher software, which would help us to control the glitch and precisely inject the required glitch.
+We used `Teensy` board to develop our glitcher software, which would help us to control the glitch and precisely inject the required glitch.
-Other popular options glitching tools such as `Chipwhisperer Lite` were tried, and since the UART protocol  used by the STM32 bootloader requires an even parity.
-It proved challenging to us as it did not allow us easily to modify the UART parity bit.
+We tested out other glitching tools such as `Chipwhisperer Lite`, but hit a snag with the STM32 bootloader's UART protocol, which demands an even parity bit.
+It was a tough nut to crack because Chipwhisperer Lite's didn't offer a straightforward way to tweak the UART parity bit.

+We came across a fix for this issue in a recent [article](https://sec-consult.com/blog/detail/secglitcher-part-1-reproducible-voltage-glitching-on-stm32-microcontrollers/), but we were already underway with our research when it was released, and had already started a different approach at that time.

 The hardware setup used for the research is shown in the figure below.
 <figure style="text-align:center;">